top of page

 Our kitchen not much changed many years later.

 The house was sold many years later and we got to go inside.
-The image on the right is my old room, although it is quite a bit brighter than when I lived in it.
-The image on the right is the kitchen, home to many family encounters.
+The image on the left is my old room, although it is quite a bit brighter than when I lived in it.
+The image on the right is the kitchen, home to many family engagements.

-At the top of the lot hanging over my sister’s club house that was to built by our Papa was a big pine tree where I built my tree fort.
+At the top of the lot hanging over my sister’s club house that was built by our Papa was a big pine tree where I built my tree fort.
 I think about carrying the material up that big tree now and realize how worried my parents were about me doing it.
 I didn’t think anything of it.
-Never fell etc. Kid’s naiveté.
+Never fell etc. Kid’s naiveté protected me I suppose.
 In the big Berkeley fire of 1994 the flames burned down to the top of our yard and took the pine tree.
 Everything else is still there.

 One night in particular we all went up on the trail to watch this point of light move across the sky.
 That light was the Russian Sputnik, the first satellite to orbit the planet.
 In some ways I always felt it was better as a kid to live across the bay from San Francisco rather than in it.
 (I would later) You could always go into the city and experience its magic, but then you could come home where it was quiet.

 What I learned from living in that house is that it matters where you grow up.
 I was lucky.
 Mother and Dad made it a priority that we were raised in a great neighborhood with nice people, relatively safe.
 My brother Bruce and sister Jane made this a priority with their kids as well.
-I know it was a struggle for our parents at times, but I have total appreciation for their effort to have us live there.
+I know it was a struggle for our parents at times, but I have much appreciation for their effort that made it possible for us to live there.
+It made a real difference.

 The Magic Kingdom.

 One of those memorable road trips was going to Disneyland for the first time.
-Walt Disney had been making award winning movies forever.
-We grew up on them plus all the cartoons featuring Mickey, Goofy and Donald.
-His next genius move was to completely re-invent the amusement park.
-Before Disneyland, amusement parks were sort of carny affairs left over from circus days.
-Kind spooky and dark.
+Walt Disney had been making award winning movies and cartoon shorts forever.
+We grew up on them starring Mickey, Goofy and Donald.
+His next genius move was to completely re-invent the concept of an amusement park.
+Before Disneyland, amusement parks were sort of carny affairs left over from the depression days of the 30's.
+Kind of spooky and dark.
 Playland at the Beach that we went to as kids in San Francisco was one of the last.
-I always liked the weirdness of it, but Disney had other ideas for a “family” park of fun.
+I always liked the weirdness of it, but Disney had other ideas for a “family” park.
 A Magical Kingdom.

 There were so many things to do it was hard to know where to start.
-And it was safe and allowed kids to roam freely.
+And it was safe allowing us kids to roam freely.
 We bought books of tickets to go on the rides.
-(This is where the E ticket meme came from.
+(This is where the E ticket meme came from later on.
 It was the major attraction ticket as opposed to lesser rides) There were restaurants all over the place and different lands patterned after Disney television shows we loved like Davy Crockett.

-That first time we stayed at the Disneyland hotel because of our Dad.
+That first time we went we stayed at the Disneyland hotel because of our Dad.
 It was connected to the park by a monorail.
-It was part of Disney’s imagining about what the future might bring.
-We would go until we dropped.
+It was part of Disney’s imagining what the future might bring.
 The park was kid sized built at ¾ scale.
 My second wife Joyce was a tour guide there in her younger days and knew all the secrets of the kingdom like the apartment that Walt Disney kept above the train station.

 Playing in My Room